Getting Here

 Cape Jourimain Nature Centre is much more than just a gift shop and restaurant.
 You can broaden your knowledge by learning about the construction of the “Fixed Link” from NB to the Island in an environmentally-friendly building.

-I discovered that the bridge was built from both ends towards the middle, with a gentle curve to reinforce its strength.
+The bridge was built from both ends towards the middle, with a gentle curve to reinforce its strength.
 The bridge took four years to build at a total cost of $1 billion dollars.
 It has changed Island life forever.